Tokaimura nuclear accidents: Legal suits

+Legislation

 As a response to the incidents, special laws were put in place stipulating operational safety procedures and quarterly inspection requirements.
 These inspections focused on the proper conduct of workers and leadership.
 This change mandated both safety education and quality assurance of all facilities and activities associated with nuclear power generation.
 Starting in 2000, Japan's atomic and nuclear commissions began regular investigations of facilities, expansive education regarding proper procedures and safety culture regarding handling nuclear chemicals and waste.

 Efforts to comply with emergency preparedness procedures and international guideline requirements continued.
 New systems were put in place for handling a similar incident with governing legislature and institutions in an effort to prevent further situations from occurring.

-Japan imports 80% of its energy; so mounting pressures to produce self-sustaining energy sources remain.
+Japan imports 80% of its energy, so mounting pressures to produce self-sustaining energy sources remain.
 In 2014, Japan's government decided to establish the "Strategic Energy Plan" naming nuclear as an important power source that can safely stabilize and produce the energy supply and demand of the country.
 This event contributed to antinuclear activist movements against nuclear power in Japan.
 To this day, the tensions between the need for produced power outside of nonexistent natural resources and the safety of the country's population remain.
 Advocacy for acute nuclear disease victims and eradication of nuclear related incidents has led to several movements across the globe promoting human welfare and environmental conservation.